tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Stray cat netuered, operating table.
 Toa Payoh Vets.

-Pain killer tranquiliser & general anaesthesia using gas are used at Toa Payoh Vets as in the dog.
+Pain-killer tranquiliser & general anaesthesia using gas are used at Toa Payoh Vets.
 Although NEUTER can be done at short notice, it is best for the cat, if the owner will starve it for 24 hours, make sure it passes urine and stools before surgery and washes its private parts before going to the surgery.
 In the cat, there is no stitching of the wound after NEUTER.
 It is important that the NEUTER area be kept very clean.

-I find that it is best to let the patient rest for at least 24 to 48 hours before going home, so that its body recovers from the stress and pain of surgery and to minimise licking of the wound.
-However, Singaporeans want to bring back the pet immediately.
+I find that it is best to let the patient rest for at least 24 to 48 hours before going home, so that its body recovers from the stress and pain of surgery and to minimise the licking of the wound.
+However, many Singaporeans want to bring back the pet immediately after the operation.
+We don't encourage this as the patient needs to stabilised in being back to normal health before going home in the evening.

 Toa Payoh Vets